-THE BITCHES: Carly
+THE HB: Carly

 THE CLASS: I was late.
 Look, it’s ALWAYS the train’s fault, ok?!
 My bambi-eyed expression at joining the session after missing every single instruction must have been frighteningly clear to the Ben behind the reception desk.”Don’t worry, they’ll guide ya through!” he smiled, and with that I scampered off to hide at the back and pretend I’d been there from the beginning.